dwrtc/dwms/docs/util.md

 * [net.tomp2p.futures.BaseFuture.onFailure]
 * [net.tomp2p.futures.BaseFuture.onSuccess]

-`FutureGet` extension classes: these work on all Get operations that TomP2P returns.
+`FutureGet` extension classes work on all Get operations that TomP2P returns.
 Also includes all `BaseFuture` extensions.

-These fire on `BaseFuture`'s `onComplete`!
+These fire on `BaseFuture`'s `onComplete`.
 Therefore, the success status still needs to be checked.

 These methods differ by these orthogonal concepts: